mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 --http --http.api=eth,web3,txpool --http.port=8745
 ```

-Geth and OE have dropped support for Ethereum Classic, but MMGen supports
+Geth has dropped support for Ethereum Classic, but MMGen supports transacting
-transacting ETC via the legacy [Parity][pd] daemon.
-Invoke Parity with
+ETC via the legacy [Parity][pd] daemon.
+Invoke Parity with `--chain=classic
-`--chain=classic --jsonrpc-port=8645`.
-Other command-line options are the
-same as for OpenEthereum.
+--jsonrpc-port=8645`.

-If you’re running OE or Parity on a different machine from MMGen, add the
+If you’re running Parity on a different machine from MMGen, add the following
-following options to the daemon command line:
+options to the command line:

 ```text
 --jsonrpc-hosts=all --jsonrpc-interface=<daemon IP address>
 ```

-To run OE or Parity offline, use `--mode=offline`, otherwise `--mode=active`.
+To run Parity offline, use `--mode=offline`, otherwise `--mode=active`.

 MMGen can also be used with Parity’s light client mode, which queries other
 nodes on the network for blockchain data.
 Add the `--light` option to the